LinkedIn Events: Launch it in 4 Steps

 - OR nothing at all!
 (The best Lives often don’t even have a Powerpoint, just passionate speakers). 🎤

-- Prefer interactions with the audience by sharing your screen and showing things, rather than reading from Powerpoint. 💤
+- Opt for interactions with the audience by sharing your screen and showing things, rather than reading from a Powerpoint. 💤

 The moderator and the speaker(s)

-The topic must be relevant, of course, but more importantly it must be well brought forward, by :
+The topic must be useful, of course, but more importantly it must be well brought forward, by :

-- Speakers who KNOW their topic and are not sappy is the foundation.
+- Speakers who KNOW their topic and are not waffling is the foundation.
 If you are going to speak, practice, watch lectures on how to lecture. 😂

-- Answer in the chat as much as possible.
+- Respond in the chat as much as possible.